AntonioGE/JModelling/README.md

 * **Mesh editor**:
   * **Vertex selection**

-There are many features that still have to be added and some need some refactoring.
+There are many features that still have to be added and others need some refactoring.

 ## Screenshot
 <p align="center">